ImperialCollegeLondon/Pore-Network-Modeling-of-Polymer-Flows/README.md

   For network extraction, please refer to https://github.com/ForoughiSajjad/pnextract.

 - **Non-Newtonian Behavior**
-  Unlike Newtonian fluids, which exhibit linear viscosity, non-Newtonian fluids can exhibit shear-thinning, shear-thickening, or viscoelastic behavior.
+  Unlike Newtonian fluids, which exhibit linear viscosity, polymer fluids generally exhibit the shear-thinning behavior.
 This repository accommodates a range of non-Newtonian constitutive models to better capture these complex fluid dynamics.

-- **Transport Properties**
-  We analyze crucial transport properties such as permeability, tortuosity, and effective diffusivity.
-These properties are essential for understanding fluid flow and solute transport in porous materials.

-- **Code Updates**
-  Regular updates will be provided as we refine our modeling techniques, optimize code performance, and incorporate additional features.
+- **Virtual porous media**
+  We use the discrete element method to generate sphere packings, surrogating a wide range of porous media.

 ## Getting Started